0atman/noboilerplate/scripts/22-starting-rust.md

 notes:
 And this is as it should be.
 I don't care how easy it is to do simple things, that doesn't impress me any more.
 I want a language that can stay by my side as I make extremely complex distributed systems that also run at C speed.

-Keep in mind through all your early learning, you only have to learn Rust once.
+Keep in mind through all your early learning, YOU only have to learn Rust once.
 Javascript developers have to keep learning javascript every single day.

 Edge case after edge case after edge case.
 Framework after framework to try and manage these edge cases.

 It's exhausting.
-Rust offers is another way.
+Rust offers another way.
 But you have to work for it.

+For example

 ---